thomasmarsh/python-turtle/turtle.md

 #### <a name="construct"></a>5.4.2&nbsp;&nbsp;&nbsp;Constructors

 `__init__` is a special function.
 (Special things in Python are often wrapped in double underscore, just like we saw with `__name__ == '__main__'`).
 The `__init__` function is what's called the "constructor".
 It builds a new instance of the class.
-Calling your class like a function (as in `Foo(1)`) causes Python to create a new instance of this class and then call `__init__` with the new instance as the first argument and any thing else you past (`1` in this case) as the next argument.
+Calling your class like a function (as in `Foo(1)`) causes Python to create a new instance of this class and then call `__init__` with the new instance as the first argument and anything else you past (`1` in this case) as the next argument.
 Note that we almost always call functions inside of classes "methods", or "member functions" to differentiate them from regular functions that are not inside a class definition.

-The `def __init__(self, my_number):` method declation looks a little different than functions we've seen before.
+The `def __init__(self, my_number):` method declaration looks a little different than functions we've seen before.
 We're passing something called `self`.
-This variable called `self` points to the specific instance of the class that had it's method called.
+This variable called `self` points to the specific instance of the class that had its method called.
 It doesn't have to be called self.
 It could be called `this_instance` or whatever you want, however, `self` is the standard convention in Python.
 All that matters for now is this rule: all functions inside of classes require their instance (`self`) as the first argument.
 You can imagine that:

 ```python
 >>> foo1 = Foo(1)